MarkBind/markbind/docs/devGuide/design/serverSideRendering.md

 - Having unknown HTML elements within our Vue application during compilation/rendering (though this can be easily resolved by adding `v-pre` to the unknown element, so that Vue will ignore that element during compilation).

 Note that the list only included the common causes of hydration issue that MarkBind developers have ran into.
 There may be other causes of hydration issue that are not listed here (although unlikely).

-## Learning more about SSR in MarkBind and Debugging Hydration Issue